WWE

-WWE's corporate entity, Titan Sports, Inc., was incorporated on February 21, 1980, by Vince McMahon: Titan acquired Capitol Wrestling Corporation Ltd., the holding company for the wrestling promotion, in 1982.
-Titan was renamed World Wrestling Federation Entertainment, Inc. in 1999, and World Wrestling Entertainment, Inc. in 2002.
-In January 2023, WWE began to explore a sale of the company, amidst an employee misconduct scandal involving McMahon that initially prompted him to step down as chairman and CEO.
-In September, WWE merged with Zuffa, the parent company of mixed martial arts promotion Ultimate Fighting Championship (UFC), to form TKO Group Holdings, a new public company majority-owned by Endeavor Group Holdings, with McMahon as executive chairman: the promotion's legal name was then changed to World Wrestling Entertainment, LLC.
-In 2024, McMahon departed TKO amid a sex trafficking scandal and was replaced as executive chairman by Ari Emanuel.
+In January 2023, WWE began to explore a sale of the company, amid allegations of misconduct involving Vince McMahon, which had previously led to his resignation as chairman and CEO.
+In September 2023, WWE merged with Zuffa, the parent company of mixed martial arts promotion Ultimate Fighting Championship (UFC), to form TKO Group Holdings, publicly traded company majority-owned by Endeavor Group Holdings.
+McMahon initially served as executive chairman of TKO, and WWE's legal name was changed to World Wrestling Entertainment, LLC.
+In 2024, McMahon resigned from TKO amid a sex trafficking scandal and was replaced as executive chairman by Ari Emanuel.

 Company history

 Capitol Wrestling Corporation (1953–1963)

 WWE's origins can be traced back as far as the 1950s when on January 7, 1953, the first show under the Capitol Wrestling Corporation (CWC) was produced.
 There is uncertainty as to who the founder of the CWC was.
 Some sources state that it was Vincent J. McMahon, while other sources cite McMahon's father Jess McMahon as founder of CWC.
 The CWC later joined the National Wrestling Alliance (NWA) and famous New York promoter Toots Mondt soon joined the promotion.